 - You can make a telephone call to your broker, identify yourself with your client code (account code) and place an order for your transaction.
 The dealer at the other end will execute the order for you and confirm the status of the same while you are still on the call.

 - Do it yourself – this is perhaps the most popular way of transacting in the markets.
 The broker gives you access to the market through software called ‘Trading Terminal’.
-After you log in to the trading terminal, you can view live price quotes from the market, and can also place orders yourself.
+After you log in to the trading terminal, you can view live price quotes from the market and place orders yourself.

 - Give you access to markets and letting you transact